zhongwus/buckit/NewBuckitApp/Pods/SideMenu/README.md

 */
 open var menuDismissOnPush = true

+/// Forces menus to always animate when appearing or disappearing, regardless of a pushed view controller's animation. open var menuAlwaysAnimate = false

 /**
 The blur effect style of the menu if the menu's root view controller is a UITableViewController or UICollectionViewController.